ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-chariots-of-fire-a-movie-about-the-1924-olypics/SportsChariots.md

 &nbsp;

-An engrossing movie from 1981, Chariots of Fire brings out a number of aspects of Sports: the quadrennial Olympics captivate the entire world and its finest athletes, to perform at that elite level takes years of dedicated preparation, and yet the creed of dealing fairly with your opponents shines through.
+An engrossing movie from 1981 about an Olympic Games from a half century before brings out a number of aspects of Sports: the quadrennial Olympiad captivates the world and its finest athletes, to perform at that elite level takes years of dedicated preparation, and yet the creed of dealing fairly with your opponents shines through.

 If you are interested in other thoughts on the concept “Sports,” consider [other subthemes](   ) that don’t fit as directly to the poem, painting, rock song, and movie written about in this series.
 For an overview, this article explains [Themes from Art](http://bit.ly/3sRXopI) or click on the navigation bar, “About.”